BabbleSim/ext_device_EDTT_bridge/docs/README.md

          * The time in which the read has been actually finalized (or timeout occurred) is sent back to the EDTT (the EDTT driver knows the simulation time too)
+    * Receive with wait notify requests:

+         * Same as normal receive requests, except that whenever the bridge waits it will first notify the EDTT bridge via a wait notification message

 * It handles the wait requests from the EDTT driver by letting the simulation advance by that amount of time and replying with a dummy byte (with a value of 0)